Jennifer Kay Group

 The poorly observed polar regions are changing rapidly and present many exciting research opportunities.
 Our group's research interests include coupled climate processes, cold clouds and precipitation, sea ice, climate forcing and feedbacks, and internal climate variability.
 The tools we apply include remote sensing observations, in situ observations, process models, coupled climate models, instrument simulators, and data assimilation.
 We work closely with scientists at the National Center for Atmospheric Research (NCAR, also located in Boulder) in the development and analysis of global coupled climate models.

-I am an assistant professor in the Department of Atmospheric and Oceanic Sciences, a CIRES Fellow, and a co-chair of the CESM Polar Climate Working Group.
+I am an Associate Professor in the Department of Atmospheric and Oceanic Sciences, a CIRES Fellow, and a co-chair of the CESM Polar Climate Working Group.
 My publications are up-to-date on Google Scholar and at ResearcherID.

 Please be in touch if you are interested in joining us in beautiful Boulder, Colorado.

 "The emphasis on observation opens special avenues to discovery.
 Discoveries, it seems, can be forced to occur in the future, as they often have in the past, by the deliberate making of observations of new phenomena or new frontiers." (from "The Incomplete Guide to the Art of Discovery" by Jack.
 E. Oliver, Professor Emeritus at Cornell University)

 1) Cloud influence on and response to Arctic sea ice loss

 2) Microphysical and dynamical processes controlling extratropical cloud-climate feedbacks